 For many parts of the United States, it’s getting to be that time of year again … leaves fall from trees … the weather turns cool … then cold … then colder!
 A pond in poor condition after summer will subsequently have a rough time this winter.
 It’s time to get your pond, fish and aquatic plants ready before the seasons change.
 Anything you can do to reduce stress prior to and during winter, will pay off appreciably next spring!

-Prepare your pond for the fall by first giving it a good cleaning, making sure to remove any fallen leaves and debris.
+Protecting your pond means giving it a good cleaning first, making sure to remove any fallen leaves and debris.
 Next, cover it with a net to stop any further debris from falling in and decaying.

 As temperatures drop, be sure to monitor the water temperature to maintain an ideal environment for fish.
 You’ll need to start transitioning fish diets as well, to accommodate the changes they will undergo as the seasons change.
 It’s best to opt for wheat-germ-based food for Koi and Goldfish since this type is highly digestible — important as the metabolism of your fish will diminish in the colder months.
 When temperatures drop into the thirties and below, you can often stop feeding fish altogether.